-You can't accept a substitute Form W-4 developed by an employee, and the employee submitting such form will be treated as failing to furnish a Form W-4.
-However, continue to use any valid Forms W-4 developed by your employees that you accepted before October 11, 2007.
+You can't accept substitute Forms W-4 developed by employees.
+An employee who submits an employee-developed substitute Form W-4 after October 10, 2007, will be treated as failing to furnish a Form W-4.
+However, continue to honor any valid employee-developed Forms W-4 you accepted before October 11, 2007.